LiskArchive/lips/proposals/lip-state-model.md

 ## Rationale

 Each module registered in a chain maintains a separate key-value storage.
-In this LIP, we specify how the entries of the key-value storage are inserted in a sparse Merkle tree (introduced in [LIP "Introduce sparse Merkle trees"][LIP-SMT]), the state tree.
+In this LIP, we specify how the entries of the key-value storage are inserted in a sparse Merkle tree (introduced in [LIP 0039][LIP-SMT]), the state tree.
 The state root is then set to the root of the state tree.
 The key-value entries of the persistent storage are specified in the respective modules.
 There is no a-priori separation between user and chain accounts, as they are treated as any generic key-value entry.